Sorry, you need to enable JavaScript to visit this website.

 We use up to three types of contextual data (where available) as a way of obtaining a more in-depth profile of an applicant:

-• data on individual circumstances – whether an applicant has spent time in the care of a local authority, or is a forced migrant, or is estranged from their parents (all as declared in the UCAS application), whether they have been eligible for free school meals (as declared in My Cambridge Application or verified by UCAS), and any information provided in an Extenuating Circumstances Form (where submitted) or UCAS reference
+• data on individual circumstances – whether an applicant has lived in public care or as a looked-after child in the UK, or has been granted refugee status or humanitarian protections within the UK, or considers themselves estranged from their parents (all as declared in the UCAS application), whether they have been eligible for free school meals (as declared in My Cambridge Application or verified by UCAS), and any extenuating circumstances information (where submitted)

-• geodemographic data – the socio-economic characteristics of an applicant’s local area, and rates of progression to higher education in an applicant’s local area
+• geodemographic and UK region data – the socio-economic characteristics of an applicant’s local area, and which region of the UK they are from

 • school/college data – the GCSE performance, A Level performance, and recent history of offers to Cambridge or Oxford, of an applicant’s school/college